 Accountability for tax strategy and policy rests with the Society’s Board of Directors.
 The Chief Financial Officer is the Senior Accounting Officer as defined in Schedule 46 Finance Act 2009 and has personal responsibility to ensure we have appropriate systems, processes and people to ensure Nationwide produces tax returns which calculate tax liabilities accurately.

-The Board and the Chief Financial Officer delegate authority to the Head of Financial Reporting and Tax, who leads a department of in-house tax specialists, to manage the Society’s tax affairs.
-This includes the responsibility to ensure the Society complies with all tax obligations and that any tax planning undertaken is consistent with our business strategy, the requirements of the Code and with this policy.
+The Board and the Chief Financial Officer delegate authority to the Director of Financial Reporting and Tax, who leads a department of in-house tax specialists, to manage the Society’s tax affairs.
+This includes the responsibility to ensure the Society complies with all tax obligations and that any tax planning undertaken is consistent with our business strategy, the requirements of the Code and with this Taxation Strategy.
 Formal governance processes are in place to assess significant tax judgements.

 An Executive Tax Summary, including performance against key tax management indicators and commentary on the management of tax risks, is sent to the Chief Financial Officer quarterly.
 Significant new tax issues and judgements are escalated to and discussed with the Chief Financial Officer as they arise.